RichiH/modbus_exporter/README.md

 ## Configuration File

-Check the `examples/` file to read the information about the configuration file and some examples.
+Check the `examples/` folder to read the information about the configuration file and some examples.

 ## General information
 - Default values: